jplusplus/rentswatch-blog/_drafts/writing-scrapers.md

     # Use existing properties `totalRent` and `livingSpace` as they were
     # extracted before this one.
     pricePerSqm = ComputedField(fn=lambda s, values: values["totalRent"] / values["livingSpace"])
-    # This full exemple uses private properties to find latitude and longitude.
+    # This full example uses private properties to find latitude and longitude.
-    # To do so we use a buid-in function named `convert` that transforms an
+    # To do so we use a built-in function named `convert` that transforms an
-    # address into a dictionary of coordinates.
+    # address to a Python dictionary of coordinates.
     _latLng = ComputedField(fn=lambda s, values: geocode(values['_address'], 'FRA') )
-    # Gets a the dictionary field we want.
+    # Gets the Python dictionary field we want.
     latitude = ComputedField(fn=lambda s, values: values['_latLng']['lat'])
     longitude = ComputedField(fn=lambda s, values: values['_latLng']['lng'])
 {% endhighlight %}